varnish/Varnish-Book/varnish_book.rst

    Since Varnish is a proxy, we expect to receive the response from the backend via Varnish.
    Therefore, ``c1`` expects ``varnish`` in the ``via`` HTTP header field.
-   We use tilde ``~`` as match operator of regular expressions because the exact text in ``resp.http.via`` depends on the Varnish version you have installed.
+   We use tilde ``~`` as match operator of regular-expressions because the exact text in ``resp.http.via`` depends on the Varnish version you have installed.

    Finally, you start client ``c1`` with the ``-run`` command.